Jrobinson99/jrobinson99/README.md

 ### Goals for 2020
 - Make 250 total commits
 - Publish a mobile game
 - Complete three different projects to show off.
+  - One completed, needs some polishing!

 ### Goals for 2021
 - Make 1000 total commits